rOpenGov/giscoR/cran-comments.md

+* This the resubmission of a new release.

 ## Test environments
 * local R installation, R 3.6.3 on Windows 10 x64
 * Mac OS X (on github actions), R 4.0.2 - release